 Dahmen, Joseph (technical methods and cultural effects of resource use at the scales of architecture and territory.)

-Girling, Cynthia (Sustainable neighbourhood design, Vizualization and community engagement, Public realm design and planning)
+Girling, Cynthia (Other Arts; Sustainable neighbourhood design; Vizualization and community engagement; Public realm design and planning)

 Herrington, Susan (Children’s outdoor play environments, Playgrounds, Natural play environments, Risky play, Landscape architecture, Landscape architecture history, landscape theory, Comtemporary theory, globalization and contested theory, design and history of landscapes)

 Kellett, Ronald (Environmental quality, urban form, development of tools for urban design, green neighbourhoods)

 Lokman, Kees (design studios in the landscape architecture)